Complaints and investigations

 Why it matters now

-The third mistake is failing to engage constructively with Ofcom during the investigation.
+Constructive engagement with Ofcom throughout the investigation affects the outcome.
 Some providers take an adversarial approach, resisting information requests or limiting engagement with investigators.
 This approach is counterproductive.
-Ofcom’s enforcement decision will ultimately rest on whatever evidence Ofcom can gather, whether or not the provider cooperates.
+Ofcom’s enforcement decision will rest on whatever evidence Ofcom can gather, whether or not the provider cooperates.
 A provider that cooperates with the investigation, that explains its conduct in good faith, and that demonstrates a commitment to compliance, is more likely to receive a compliance-focused outcome than a punitive one.
-Ofcom publishes very detailed enforcement decisions, and these decisions show a clear distinction between cases where the provider cooperated and those where it did not.
+Ofcom publishes its enforcement decisions, and records in them the extent of the provider’s cooperation.
 Cooperation affects both the likelihood of enforcement and the level of penalty if enforcement is decided.

-The fourth error is failing to understand the procedural safeguards available under the Communications Act 2003.
+The procedural safeguards available under the Communications Act 2003 form part of the investigation process.
 Before Ofcom can impose a financial penalty, Ofcom must issue a provisional notification of a contravention under section 96A.
 This notification must set out the facts and legal analysis on which Ofcom relies, and must invite the provider to make representations.
 The provider then has a right to respond in writing and (sometimes) to make oral representations to Ofcom.
 The final enforcement decision must take the provider’s representations into account.
-Providers that do not engage substantively with this procedure, or that treat the provisional notification as a formality, miss an opportunity to influence Ofcom’s final decision.
+Substantive engagement with the provisional notification, rather than treating it as a formality, preserves the opportunity to influence Ofcom’s final decision.

-The fifth mistake is failing to understand what a “contravention” is for Ofcom enforcement purposes.
+What constitutes a “contravention” for Ofcom enforcement purposes is a defined and limited category.
 Ofcom can only enforce “contraventions” of the Communications Act 2003, the General Conditions, the SMP conditions, or certain other specified enactments.
 Not every breach of a regulatory obligation is enforceable by Ofcom.
 Some breaches are enforced by other regulators or by private law remedies.
-Providers that treat every potential breach as equally serious create noise in their own response to Ofcom.
-Ofcom responds better to providers that focus on the actual contraventions alleged and that calibrate their response accordingly.
+A response is calibrated to the contraventions actually alleged.

-Bratby Law’s approach to Ofcom investigations is to engage constructively with the regulator while protecting the client’s legal position and the confidentiality of legally privileged advice.
+A provider under investigation has to engage with Ofcom while protecting its own legal position and the confidentiality of privileged advice.

-First, we advise on the nature and scope of an Ofcom information request or investigation.
-We identify what Ofcom is actually investigating and what evidence Ofcom is seeking to establish.
-We review the information request against the statutory test: is the request proportionate and is it properly specified?
-We advise on whether the information requested is legally privileged and if so, how to claim privilege.
-We advise on whether information requested is confidential or commercially sensitive, and how to mark it appropriately so that Ofcom handles it in confidence.
+The first question is the scope of the request: what Ofcom is investigating, and what it is seeking to establish.
+The information notice is then measured against the statutory test, which is whether the request is proportionate and whether it is properly specified.
+A provider decides which of the information requested is legally privileged and how to claim privilege over it, and which is confidential or commercially sensitive and so has to be marked for Ofcom to handle it in confidence.

 When to instruct